-As computer technology advances, the distinction between a router and a switch has grown less clear.
-Essentially, routers are Layer 3 (L3) devices designed to connect networks with one another.
-A common scenario is connecting an office Ethernet network to the Internet.
-Switches are L2 devices that interconnect various devices that share the same network.
-Basically, routers depend on computation to send data based on sophisticated software, providing intelligence at the expense of throughput.
-Switches, by comparison, rely on mostly fixed hardware configurations to steer data at the fastest possible speed.
-The current generation of routers usually include L2 switching capability, and many of todayís switches include some Layer 3 routing functionality.
-Routers offered by Cisco, the supplier of 90% of the world's routers, have improved dramatically in capability and performance and Cisco makes an extensive portfolio that features routers engineered to meet the requirements of users from individual telecommuters to nationwide ISPs.
+As technology progresses, the difference between routers and switches is becoming fuzzier.
+At heart, routers are Layer 3 devices that connect networks.
+A typical example is connecting an office network to the Internet.
+Switches are instead Layer 2 (L2) devices that interconnect various devices within a network.
+Basically, routers depend on processors to forward data using complex algorithms, offering intelligence at the expense of speed.
+Switches, on the other hand, depend on mostly fixed hardware designs to move traffic at the fastest possible rate.
+The current generation of routers typically include Layer 2 switches, and many of todayís switches have some Layer 3 routing capability.
+Routers offered by Cisco, the producer of the vast majority of the industry's routers, have improved dramatically in capability and performance and Cisco now makes an extensive product line that features routers engineered to handle the requirements of customers from individual telecommuters to the world's largest ISPs.

-The latest Integrated Services Routers from Cisco offer the speed and built-in features to support IP voice and video as well as virtualization while also providing fault tolerance, remote administration, seamless expandability, and advanced protection.
-These routers allow your company to establish a firm foundation for an information network that can grow smoothly as you hire more employees, establish extra sites, activate new capabilities, give access to your system to clients and vendors, and build an expanding mobile user base.
-Progentís Cisco CCIE network engineers can provide fast and economical online support to assist your company to plan, configure, manage, update, and troubleshoot Cisco's most advanced routers and can help you to maintain your legacy routers or migrate efficiently to Ciscoís current networking solutions.
+The latest Integrated Services Routers released by Cisco offer the speed and integrated functionality to support data voice and video as well as virtualization while also offering fault tolerance, web-based administration, easy expandability, and advanced protection.
+These routers enable you to build a solid foundation for an information network that can evolve smoothly as you hire more workers, establish new offices, deploy additional services, extend your network to customers and partners, and build an an increasingly mobile workforce.
+Progentís Cisco CCIE network consultants offer fast and affordable remote expertise to help you to select, configure, administer, upgrade, and support Cisco's latest routers and can assist you to maintain your older routers or migrate efficiently to Ciscoís current networking solutions.

-Cisco Routers for Small Businesses and Branch Offices
+Cisco Routers for Small Companies and Branch Offices

-Ciscoís routers for small businesses and branch offices offer low-cost and dependable entry-level solutions that enable limited groups of users to share safe access to the Internet.
-These single-configuration desktop routers feature at minimum four 10/100 switched Ethernet with wireless options and integrated firewall for advanced security.
-Built for easy setup, administration, and support, Ciscoís small business routers minimize total cost of ownership by lowering acquisition and maintenance investments.
-Progentís remote troubleshooting experts have extensive experience delivering fast and economical technical assistance for small organizations to configure and maintain these devices, and Progentís Cisco-certified CCIE network consultants can assist your company to determine whether and how Cisco-s small office routers can increase the business value of your information network.
+Ciscoís routers for smaller organizations and branch offices offer low-cost and dependable entry-level alternatives that allow limited groups of workers to share secure access to wide area networks.
+All these single-configuration desktop routers include at minimum four switched Ethernet with Wi-Fi options plus integrated firewall for enhanced protection.
+Built for simple setup, management, and troubleshooting, Ciscoís entry-level routers minimize total cost of ownership by lowering acquisition and maintenance investments.
+Progentís remote troubleshooting experts have extensive experience delivering fast and economical technical assistance for small organizations to configure and support these routers, and Progentís Cisco-certified CCIE network consultants can help your company to determine ways these routers can increase the business value of your information system.

-Cisco's affordably priced RV Series Routers are designed to offer small organizations with VPN capability that permits remote users to access a network via secure tunneling.
-Models in the RV Series VPN Routers can support up to 100 IPsec VPN tunnels, incorporate 4-, 8-, or 16-port Ethernet switches, have built-in firewalls with advanced data encryption, and allow web-based setup for easy deployment and management.
-All models support fast Ethernet and several models can handle Gigabit Ethernet.
-Both wired and wireless versions are available.
-Cisco's RV Series routers do not support Ciscoís IOS control software.
+Cisco's economical RV Series VPN Routers are designed to offer small organizations with VPN capability that permits remote users to access a network without compromising security.
+Devices in the Cisco RV Series Routers can support from five to 100 IPsec VPN tunnels, include 4 to 16-port Ethernet switches, have built-in firewalls with sophisticated data encryption, and support browser-based setup for easy deployment and management.
+All RV Series devices accommodate 10/100 Ethernet and some support Gigabit Ethernet.
+Wireless models are available.
+Cisco's RV Series VPN routers do not support Ciscoís IOS control software.

-Cisco's comprehensive portfolio of 800 Series ISR routers consists of desktop, fanless devices designed and priced for small businesses, branch offices, retail venues, teleworkers, and customers of ISPs.
-Many models in the 800 family of routers have been developed with various options for many years.
-Cisco's 881 Series of ISR routers exemplifies the wide selection of options offered within the Cisco 800 Series product family.
-Models in Cisco's 881 Series router catalog can enable unified media networks by providing voice and video, Wi-Fi and cellular wireless and data in one integrated router and switch.
-Advanced data protection can include encryption, VPN tunneling, firewall, and URL filtering.
-For business continuity, available options for 881 ISR routers include duplicate WAN links or support for wired broadband WAN links like DSL as well as multiple different cellular 3G and 4G wireless connections all built into one appliance.
+Cisco's extensive portfolio of 800 Series ISR routers is made up of desktop, fanless appliances intended for small organizations, branch locations, retail shops, telecommuters, and customers of ISPs.
+A wealth of devices in the 800 Series product line have been released with various options over the course of many years.
+The 881 line of ISR routers exemplifies the wide array of options offered within Cisco's 800 Series product family.
+Models in Cisco's 881 Series router portfolio can support converged media networks by providing IP voice and video, Wi-Fi and cellular wireless and data in one integrated appliance.
+Advanced security can include encryption, VPN, firewall, and URL filtering.
+For survivability, available options for 881 ISR routers include redundant wide area network links or support for wired broadband WAN connections like DSL plus multiple different cellular 3G and 4G wireless connections all on a single appliance.

-Cisco's 881 of ISR routers support a wide range of deployment scenarios
+Cisco's 880 Series of ISR routers support a wide range of deployment models

-The basic Cisco 881 features a 4-port 10/100-Mbps managed switch with up to 15 Mbps performance, support for up to 20 users, two-port integrated PoE, and IPv6 support.
-The Cisco 881W router supports 802.11g/n Wi-Fi.
-Cisco's 881 SRST router features 4 FXS ports and 1 FXO port for PSTN fallback with Cisco Survivable Remote Site Telephony (SRST).
-With a Cisco Unified Border Element (CUBE) feature license, the Cisco 881 ISR router allows SIP trunk connectivity to replace legacy PRI lines or foreign exchange-office (FXO) voice connectivity to a PSTN carrier.
-SIP trunks also support offsite agents in Cisco Call Center environments.
+The baseline Cisco 881 has a 4-port 10/100-Mbps managed switch with up to 15 Mbps performance, the ability to handle 20 users, 2-port integrated PoE, and IPv6 support.
+Cisco's 881W ISR router includes 802.11g/n Wi-Fi.
+The 881 SRST router includes 4 FXS ports and 1 FXO port for public-switched-telephone-network (PSTN) fallback with Cisco SRST.
+With a Cisco Unified Border Element (CUBE) feature license, Cisco's 881 ISR router allows SIP trunking as a replacement for legacy PRI lines or foreign exchange-office (FXO) voice connectivity to a PSTN service provider.
+SIP trunks can also connect offsite call agents in Cisco Call Center environments.

-Cisco 1941 and 1941W Integrated Services G2 routers include on-board encryption, optional Cisco IOS firewall, Cisco IOS intrusion prevention, and up to 11 modular LAN switchports.
-The Cisco 1941W ISR router provides an integrated 802.11n Wi-Fi access point that allows wireless access to high-speed data, voice, and video via MIMO technology that expands the range of current 802.11 clients.
-Connectivity alternatives for the 1900 Integrated Services G2 routers include T1/E1, ADSL/SDSL, 3G, and GbE.
+1900 Integrated Services G2 routers include hardware encryption, optional Cisco IOS firewall, Cisco IOS intrusion prevention, and up to 11 modular LAN switches.
+The Cisco 1941W ISR router provides an integrated WiFi access point that enables wireless connectivity to high-bandwidth data, voice, and video applications through MIMO support that expands the range of existing 802.11a/b/g clients.
+Connectivity options for the 1900 Integrated Services G2 routers include T1/E1, ADSL/SDSL, 3G, and Gigabit Ethernet.